msouza10/lpi_010_160_exam_br_version/README.md

 # LPI 010-160 practice exam

-The Linux Essentials certificate is a great way to show employers that you have the foundational skills required for your next job or promotion.
+The Linux Essentials certificate validates a demonstrated understanding of the following: FOSS, the various communities, and licenses.
+Knowledge of open source applications in the workplace as they relate to closed source equivalents.

 # Installation